PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

     To run a formal summative exam using Test, you **must** [contact us](mailto:vle-support@york.ac.uk) well in advance to set up and manage the exam procedure.
 This is to facilitate Test administration and comply with University assessment policy requirements.

 A scheduled summative exam during CAP or other assessment period, either remotely on in-person.

 Some questions may require [manual marking](#manual-marking), possibly [anonymously](#anonymity), but there are no long text answers or file uploads.
 Scores and feedback are released manually on a specific date.
 Requires a separate exam site and very specific set up; DET will manage this.

 ???
 Abstract "Formal exam: summary of procedure"

     Formal exams are run very differently to asynchronous uses of Test.
 The appropriate set up depends on the specific exam requirements; [contact us](mailto:vle-support@york.ac.uk) to advise on your specific exam.
-Information here is an overview only, and should not be considered sufficient guidance for running formal exams with Test.
+Information here is an overview only, and **should not be considered sufficient guidance for running formal exams with Test**.

     **Questions & presentation**